gadacz-aac/aac/docs/README.md

 ## Working with Isar
 That guy, heh?
 It's best to leave him alone, his a real piece of work but he's the best we've got.

 You're probaly thiniking right now: "I just want to make a simple query, stop with those theatrics already."
 Alright no need to be so rude about this, jeez.
 Let's start with [obtaining a ref](https://docs-v2.riverpod.dev/docs/concepts/reading#obtaining-a-ref-object).
 What's ref you ask?
-Idk, but you can use it to get isar to show to work, that deadbeat.
+Idk, but you can use it to get isar to show up to work, that deadbeat.

 Okay now that you've grabbed your ref.
 You can get [Isar object](https://pub.dev/documentation/isar/latest/isar/Isar-class.html) like this.